Skip to main content

 What is the definition of silver economy in China?
 A Silver economy refers to an economy that provides services and products focusing on the aging generation.

 Unlike other developed countries which have a mature market for aging groups, a silver economy is quite new for China.
 China believes that a silver economy could be a new driving force for economic growth.
-Currently, the size of China’s silver economy is about CNY 7 trillion (USD 965 million), accounting for 6% of its GDP.
+Currently, the size of China’s silver economy is about CNY 7 trillion (USD 965 billion), accounting for 6% of its GDP.
 It is estimated that by 2035 the size of silver economy could grow to about CNY 30 trillion with great potential to increase even further.

 Many companies and industry leaders have already plunged into this market.
 For example, several insurance companies have established elderly care centers in large cities.
 “Currently, there are nearly 60 elderly care centers of insurance institutions in the market, providing more than 80 000 beds in about 20 provinces” according to Xiaofeng HE, Chairman of Dajia insurance group, in an interview with China’s People’s Daily news group.